 Step 3: Review Results

 When we search for a corporation for “Sew What,” we get several results, some similar and some not.
-If the name you search comes back with a record, be sure to look at the “Status” column.
+If the name you search comes back with a record, look at the “Status” column.
 In this example, several have been suspended or dissolved.
-Depending on how long they have been inactive, you may still have the opportunity to register the name.
+Depending on how long they have been inactive, you may still be able to register the name.

-If you were to click on one of the records in the “Entity Name” column, you can see additional information about the business.
-In this example, we will look at the last one, “Sew What LLC.”
+You can see additional information about the business if you click on one of the records in the “Entity Name” column.
+This example will look at the last one, “Sew What LLC.”

 Before selecting a name, you want to be sure yours is not too similar to the other names in the database.
 Also, note that registering a business name does not mean someone else may have ownership in another state.
 For that, you will want to research trademarks before choosing a business name.

-Another search result is when there are “No matching entries found.”
+Another search result is when “No matching entries found.”
 This means there isn’t a similar name in the database.
 The result looks like the screenshot below.

 What information can be found on the California business entity database?